Take a mirror selfie on your iPhone with iOS 14

 Go to Settings > Camera.
 Under Composition, toggle Mirror Front Camera on.
 Head back to your camera app, and turn the camera to face yourself.
 The image will appear as you see yourself in the mirror, instead of flipped as it usually is.

-Here's a side-by-side comparison of a selfie taken regularly, and one taken with Mirror Front Camera turned on.
+Here's a side-by-side comparison of a regular selfie and one taken with Mirror Front Camera turned on.

-You can follow the same instructions as above to turn Mirror Front Camera off and go back to the default selfie setting.
+You can follow the same instructions to turn Mirror Front Camera off and go back to the default selfie setting.

-For more, check out all of iOS 14's new accessibility features, and three other cool features that have flown under the radar so far.
+For more, check out all of iOS 14's new accessibility features, and three other iOS 14 cool features that have flown under the radar so far.

-Discuss: Take a mirror selfie on your iPhone with iOS 14.
-Here's how to try the new camera trick
+Discuss: Try this mirror selfie camera trick in iOS 14 on your iPhone.
+Here's how

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.